bufbuild/protobuf-es/MANUAL.md

 - `readUnknownFields?: boolean`<br/>
   Controls whether to retain [unknown fields](#unknown-fields) during parsing.
-The default behavior is to retain unknown fields and include them in the serialized output.
+The default behavior is to retain unknown fields and include them in the deserialized output.

 ### JSON serialization options